acodeninja/community-of-practice-template/docs/playbooks/API-Playbook/index.md

 Your API is tested, then deployed.
 :    * Ideally, Acceptance Test Driven Development (ATDD) is used to create the API.
      * Acceptance, Integration, Unit and Security tests are run whenever new code is added.
+     * No production code is written without tests that cover its functionality.
-     * When changes are merge into the main branch of source code they are tested, then deployed to staging and production environments.
+     * When changes are merged into the main branch of source code they are tested, then deployed to staging and production environments.

 You deploy to several environments.